Trafford: Religion

 At the 2001 UK census, 75.8% of Trafford's residents reported themselves as being Christian, 3.3% Muslim, 1.1% Jewish, 0.6% Hindu, 0.2% Buddhist and 0.5% Sikh.
 The census recorded 12.0% as having no religion, 0.2% had an alternative religion and 6.4% did not state their religion.
 Trafford is covered by the Catholic Dioceses of Shrewsbury and Salford, and the Church of England Dioceses of Manchester and Chester.

-There are two Grade I listed churches in Trafford: St. Werburgh's Church, in Warburton, is a timber framed church and dates back to at least the 14th century; All Saints' Church, in Urmston, was constructed in 1868 by E. W. Pugin, and is considered to be one of his best works.
-Of the 11 Grade II* listed buildings in Trafford, seven are churches: Hale Chapel in Hale; the Church of St John the Divine in Sale; Church of St Mary the Virgin in Bowdon; St. Martin's Church in Sale; St. Michael's Church in Flixton; St. Margaret's Church in Altrincham; St. George's Church in Carrington.
+There are two Grade I listed churches in Trafford: St Werburgh's Church in Warburton, a timber-framed building dating back to at least the 14th century; and All Saints' Church in Urmston, constructed in 1868 by E. W. Pugin and considered to be one of his finest works.
+Of the eleven Grade II* listed buildings in Trafford, seven are churches: Hale Chapel in Hale; the Church of St John the Divine in Sale; the Church of St Mary the Virgin in Bowdon; St Martin's Church in Sale; St Michael's Church in Flixton; St Margaret's Church in Altrincham; and St George's Church in Carrington.

-In 2007, the Church of Scientology bought the Old Trafford Essence Distillery on Chester Road for a reported £3.6M.
-The Church stated that it had plans to turn the 51000 sqft Victorian building into a place of worship and religious instruction.
-The original plans were rejected by Trafford Council, but the Church stated its intention to revise the proposals and resubmit.
+In 2007 the Church of Scientology bought the Old Trafford Essence Distillery on Chester Road for a reported £3.6 million.
+The church stated that it had plans to turn the 51000 sqft Victorian building into a place of worship and religious instruction.
+The original plans were rejected by Trafford Council, but the church stated its intention to revise the proposals and resubmit.